 We provide 8 separate almshouses, each with 1-3 bedrooms.
 They are arranged in two wings, around a large central wardenry.
 There are also beautiful grounds.
-The wardenry is used for events and can be rented for holidays.
+The wardenry is being prepared for use by the community and for events.

 The building was commissioned and funded by Sir Stephen Fox who was born in the village, before becoming a very wealthy and prominent figure of the age.
 He also built All Saint’s Church that sits opposite the Hospital.

-The charity and board of trustees exist to uphold Sir Stephen’s original purpose for the building and to build a community to look after the building, its residents and its heritage.
+The building has had an interesting history and although it has nearly closed numerous times, the charity and board of trustees continue to uphold Sir Stephen’s original purpose for the building and to build a community to look after the building, its residents and its heritage.

-Dave first lived in Farley in 1998 with his wife Becky.
+Dave first lived in Farley in 1998 with his wife who grew up in the village.
 After a sojourn in Winterslow, the couple moved back to the village in 2010 along with their two sons.
 Dave has worked for the University of Southampton for ‘too many years’ in various technical and managerial roles in the IT department.
 He is currently the Head of Education Services and a long standing member of the Senior Leadership Team.

-Dave likes to run quite a bit, occasionally too far… He also manages the Winterslow Junior Badminton Club, likes a bit of gardening and attempts to write fiction.
+Dave also likes a bit of gardening and attempts to write fiction.